radian-software/apheleia/README.md

   one of these returns non-nil then `apheleia-mode` is not enabled in the buffer.

+* `apheleia-skip-functions`: List of functions to run before *each* Apheleia formatter invocation.
+If one of these returns non-nil then the formatter is not run, even if `apheleia-mode` is enabled.

 ### Formatter configuration

 There is no configuration interface in Apheleia for formatter